ACAnyasodor/assigningDomainName/namecheap-linode/README.md

 - Add **_ns1.linode.com_** till **_ns5.linode.com_** to Nameservers
 - Save

 You'll have to wait a while for the changes to take effect.
 According to articles I read during my research, it should take a maximum of 24 hours.
 It is usually faster in some cases.

+I also wrote an article for this, [read it here](https://dev.to/acanyasodor/assigning-a-namecheap-domain-name-to-a-linode-vm-381f)